cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

 ### <a id="openstack_services"></a>OpenStack Services ###

-Micro BOSH needs a running OpenStack environment.
+MicroBOSH needs a running OpenStack environment.
 Only [Folsom](https://wiki.openstack.org/wiki/ReleaseNotes/Folsom), [Grizzly](https://wiki.openstack.org/wiki/ReleaseNotes/Grizzly) and [Havana](https://wiki.openstack.org/wiki/ReleaseNotes/Havana) OpenStack releases are supported.

 You will need access to these OpenStack services:

-* [Identity](http://www.openstack.org/software/openstack-shared-services/): Micro BOSH will authenticate your credentials through the identity server and get the endpoint URLs for other OpenStack services.
+* [Identity](http://www.openstack.org/software/openstack-shared-services/): MicroBOSH will authenticate your credentials through the identity server and get the endpoint URLs for other OpenStack services.
-* [Compute](http://www.openstack.org/software/openstack-compute/): Micro BOSH will boot new vms, assign floating IPs to vm, and create and attach volumes to vms.
+* [Compute](http://www.openstack.org/software/openstack-compute/): MicroBOSH will boot new VMs, assign floating IPs to VMs, and create and attach volumes to VMs.
-* [Image](http://www.openstack.org/software/openstack-shared-services/): Micro BOSH will update new images (called [BOSH Stemcells](/bosh/terminology.html#stemcell) in BOSH terminology).
+* [Image](http://www.openstack.org/software/openstack-shared-services/): MicroBOSH will update new images (called [BOSH Stemcells](/bosh/terminology.html#stemcell) in BOSH terminology).

 Although the new [OpenStack Networking](http://www.openstack.org/software/openstack-networking/) service is not required, it is recommended if you want to deploy complex distributed systems.